ZakariGaudreault/GeekGourmet/README.md

 ## What is Geek Gourmet?

-A classroom project involving three people allowed us to enhance our knowledge about React, MongoDB, JavaScript, HTML, and CSS by creating a website with features like user authentication, customizable user settings, and an easy navigation for the average user.
+A classroom project for web programming II involving three people allowed us to enhance our knowledge about React, MongoDB, JavaScript, HTML, and CSS by creating a website with features like user authentication, customizable user settings, and an easy navigation for the average user.